uthoplatforms/utho-docs/content/Products/compute/cloud/api-documentation/_index.md

 tab: true
 ---

-For advanced users and developers, we provide comprehensive API documentation to automate VPN deployment and management.
-Our APIs allow seamless integration with your existing systems and workflows, offering full control over VPN configurations and user management.
+For advanced users and developers, we provide comprehensive API documentation to automate Cloud Instances deployment and management.
+Our APIs allow seamless integration with your existing systems and workflows, offering full control over Cloud Instances configurations and user management.

 #### Accessing the API Documentation:

 * Visit our developer portal at [API Documentation](https://utho.com/api-docs/?utm_source=docs#api-Cloud-Servers).
-* Browse through the available endpoints, including VPN creation, user management, and configuration settings.
+* Browse through the available endpoints, including Cloud Instances creation, user management, and configuration settings.

 #### Using the API: